University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_5.md

 **Questions:**
 - Which genome contained the greatest number of detected AMR determinants?
 - Which antimicrobial classes were most frequently represented?
-- Were any isolates apparently free of known AMR genes?
+- Were any isolates free of known AMR genes?